 Place container in a full sun location.

-Feed evergreen once in the early spring with a balanced granulated fertilizer and water only when top inch of soil becomes dry.
+Feed evergreen once in the early spring with a balanced granulated fertilizer and water only when the top inch of soil becomes dry.

 Succulents (cacti) come in various shapes and sizes, ranging from the small chick and hens to the tall and stately desert cactus.